This website was created by me, using:

-After my time working in Slovakia, I became more comfortable with Angular 2 and backend design.
-So I rewrote the Angular 2 app with better practices this time, as well as a CRUD Rails application to service the app and easily update the website content.
+The frontend is Angular 2, and the backend is a CRUD Rails application to service the app and easily update the website content.
 Both are hosted on an Amazon EC2 instance (the backend on a different subdomain), so then I could ditch the somewhat expensive GoDaddy file hosting.

 The Rails application is JSON API-only (it does not have templates or HTML) and works with Active Model Serializers and basic token authentication.
-It was deployed via Capistrano 3 (boy was it a pain to deploy for me and my novice server setup skills) and uses nginx connected to a Puma socket on the server-side, plus PostgreSQL.
+It was deployed via Capistrano 3 and uses nginx connected to a Puma socket on the server-side, plus PostgreSQL.
 Probably in the future I'll start using Docker and Kubernetes, especially if the traffic grows a lot.

 Having a backend and a frontend allows me to run my own CMS.
 I originally maintained the content of posts in HTML using Quill editor, but once I discovered the miracles of markdown, it was an easy switch.
 These days all of the posts have their content in markdown and are rendered in HTML by Angular.